flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 ### Other expansions

-If you are curious about other expansions released, check out the online catalague [@games-accessories].
+If you are curious about other expansions released, check out the online catalogue [@games-accessories].

 ## Anti-Piracy and Homebrew